The (Not) So Visual Arts

 What am I going to do?

 In my dissertation, I plan on putting forth an argument for the importance of sustainable online arts archives to the future of both arts education and to society in general.
 I will be looking at the current standard in Irish arts archives and databases, from the good, the bad, and I might say the visually lacking.
 What I mean by visually lacking is a website or archive of works that has poor aesthetic and visual layout regarding overall content and navigation/search functions.
 The various examples will be contrasted to each other, highlighting the importance of design & visual layout in the most successful examples.
 International examples will also be brought in to help establish a best practice approach and industry standard, particularly in the case of arts education archives.
 I will look into the role of metadata in visual archives (in particular relating to arts colleges), and how I believe there is a gap or need for further work to be done in this area.
 This allows me the opportunity to bring attention to this somewhat underfed aspect of current arts education.
-To this end I am proposing to create an archive of end of year degree exhibitions by students at the C.I.T.
-Crawford College of Art & Design that incorporates visual search-ability with extensive metadata.

 Why am I interested in doing this?